 Responsive web design has become the buzzword in today’s web world.
 Is it simply a hype generated by consumer centric business honchos?
 Let’s get the facts clear.
 First of all, we need to understand what exactly responsive web design is and how this concept gradually became a part of the conventional web design norms.

 As a business owner desperately trying to boost your web presence, you have two options to adapt to this changing habit of consumers.
 You can build separate websites for separate devices by creating distinct layouts and applications.
 Alternatively, go for a web layout that is responsive to multiple screen sizes.
 If you consider the first option, it is more expensive keeping in mind the distinct applications and different layouts, which you can well do without especially if you are dealing with a static website with low level of interactivity.
 The second option, or responsive web design, gives you a cost-effective path to develop a single website that is compatible with major devices and screen sizes.
-This would definitely eliminate to a great extension the tension amongst online marketers cropping up every moment a new device is introduced into the market.
+This would definitely eliminate to a great extent the tension amongst online marketers cropping up every moment a new device is introduced into the market.

 Responsive Web Design: Distinctive features

-You must remember that your user requires a wholesome experience, whether he is browsing your site from a desktop or a smart phone.
+You must remember that your user requires a wholesome experience, whether he is browsing your site from a desktop or a smartphone.
 This means you need to be proactive in understanding how the user will behave once he is into your site and present the information/content accordingly, probably in a different sequence, with changed fonts or other adjustments.
 There are three key features that go into making a website truly responsive.
 You need to reach a quality blend of all these three features in order to come up with a responsive web design that is capable of responding to the user’s requirements as well as device capabilities and limitations.

 - Flexible grids: Flexible grids are very important for responsive web design and mainly refer to layouts and text sizes.
-A typical website design utilizes pixels, but when it’s a matter of being responsive, designing on the basis of percentages or em© imparts fluidity to the layout or text, thus helping to adjust to the screen size.
+A typical website design utilizes pixels, but when it’s a matter of being responsive, designing on the basis of percentages or em (1) imparts fluidity to the layout or text, thus helping to adjust to the screen size.

 - Flexible images: Images, as we all know, are a significant part of any website.
 If the flexibility factor of images is not taken into consideration while building a responsive website, it might lead to erroneous display or ‘breaking’ of images when the websites are browsed from certain devices.
-Different CSS rules are applied to maintain fluidity of images though proportionate scaling as per the screen size (so that the image does not ‘overflow’) and also to ensure that the images do not increase the loading time and mobile bandwidth.
+Different CSS rules are applied to maintain fluidity of images though proportional scaling as per the screen size (so that the image does not ‘overflow’) and also to ensure that the images do not increase the loading time and mobile bandwidth.

 - CSS3 Media queries: This is the most vital tool for designing a responsive website because usage of media queries enables designers to create fluid or flexible designs that adjust to the viewer’s device without compromising on the quality of the site.
 Basically, media queries are written to assign distinctive CSS (Cascading Style Sheet) rules to identify different devices based on the width of the screen and come up with compatible layouts.
 One very significant thing to note here is that the values in a media query are also expressed in percentages as against the usual convention of pixel representation, and this is exactly what imparts fluidity to adjust to different screen sizes and resolutions.
 So, while designing a responsive web design, a good hold on CSS is required, since you need to ensure a lot of adjustments in font size, image size, and the design as a whole.